Shortcuts app on iOS: Everything You need to Know

 Getting the Shortcuts app on your device is as simple as updating your iDevice to iOS 12.
 Once done, you can go ahead and download the app from the App Store.
 However, if you have been using the Workflow app on your device on an earlier version of iOS, you just need to download the update for the app from the App Store, which replaces the existing Workflow app with the new Shortcuts app.
 Also, you don’t need to worry about all the existing ‘workflows’ you had on the Workflow app, because, as soon as you update the app all your workflows will automatically get migrated to the new Shortcuts app.

 One thing to note here is that even if you don’t have the new Shortcuts app on your device, you will still receive ‘Siri-shortcuts’ from time-to-time.
 As for an example, consider a scenario where you are busy in a meeting and miss an incoming call.
 In this situation, if you have a device running on iOS 12, Siri will automatically give you suggestions on your lock screen reminding you to call the person.
-A point to note here is that it takes time for Siri-suggestions to pop-up automatically for different scenarios as it learns from a user’s usage behaviour.
+A point to note here is that it takes time for Siri-suggestions to pop-up automatically for different scenarios as it learns from a user’s usage behavior.
 And hence, it might not suggest you a shortcut the first time, but the more you use it, the more it learns from you, and the better it gets at suggesting the shortcuts.

 How to run Shortcuts?

 So far, we’ve covered what shortcuts are, what they do, and what are their different types.
-But the big question is, how to execute these shortcuts.
+But the bigger question is, how to execute these shortcuts.
 Well, there are three ways to go about it:

 Method 1– For the Siri-suggested shortcuts, you need to create a trigger-phrase which would be used to trigger the shortcut using Siri.
 This might sometimes require you to follow the on-screen instructions as well.
 Alternately, you can head to the ‘Spotlight Search’ and start typing the name of the shortcut you want to execute and select it as soon as it shows up.